Rabadash8820/GitAliases/README.md

 Replace `{aliases}` with the actual paths to the aliases in this repo that you want to include.
 All paths must be absolute path, not relaive, and must use forward slashes ("/"), **even on Windows machines**.
 All Shortcut Aliases are placed in the [shortcut-aliases](shortcut-aliases/) folder, and all Extension Aliases are placed in the [extension-aliases](extension-aliases/) folder.
 Shortcut Alias files are named according to the command that they abbreviate, such as [add](shortcut-aliases/add), [commit](shortcut-aliases/commit), or [merge](shortcut-aliases/merge), and contain all the aliases for that command.
 The Extension Alias files are more disparate, usually with only one alias per file.

-For example, to include all `checkout` and `rebase` aliases, as well as our Extension Alias for rebasing after a `commit --squash`, you would add the following lines to your chosen Git config:
+For example, to include all `checkout` and `rebase` aliases, as well as the Extension Alias for rebasing after a `commit --squash`, you would add the following lines to your chosen Git config:

 ```ini
 [include]